 I felt like as a Christian admitting having anxiety was like admitting a lack of faith.

-These words are more about worry or concern and an anxiety that comes from it.
+These words are more about worry or concern and an anxiety that comes from that, such as worrying about a problem.
 We all experience that from time to time.
-We experience that kind of anxiety when we have a job interview, must speak in public, get married, etc. But what I was dealing with here, after reading this, was not that kind of anxiety.
+We experience that kind of anxiety when we have a job interview, must speak in public, get married, etc. But what I was dealing with here, after reading that verse, was not that kind of anxiety.

-There was no worry, there was no concern…and where I had no worry or concern there could not possibly be a lack of faith, right?
-I just had a very real physical response to…nothing.
-In fact, during this attack, I was sound asleep!
+There was no worry, there was no concern, and where I had no worry or concern there could not possibly be a lack of faith, right?
+I just had a very real physical response to nothing.
+In fact, during this nocturnal panic attack, I was sound asleep!

 “Be anxious for nothing…….”